tommywang0tw/Chatroom_linux/README.md

 ./client 127.0.0.1 3045

-Note: 127.0.0.1 can be replaced by the IP address of the server if it's
+Note: 127.0.0.1 can be replaced by the IP address of the server if it's not local host

-not local host
+Note: The maximum number of clients is set in the file "Chatroom.h".